What it is: A classic party game that works great for younger kids. My siblings and I played this at all of our birthday parties when we were little.

 Best for: 4 to 10 players.

 What you need: Small, hard candy (we always used M&Ms, but Reeces Pieces or Skittles would work great, too) and a Don’t Eat Pete game board.
 Don’t worry, it’s easy to make one.
-You just need a grid of nine faces, like this one:
+You just need a grid of nine faces, like the one pictured.

 You can get creative with the colors and faces you use.
 You could probably even have more than nine faces.
 That’s just the number I’ve always played with.
 It works well.
 It’s also best if the grid is large, like on a poster board, but if you want to download a mini version, click here.

 How to play: Put the game board in the middle of the room and have everyone sit in a circle around it.
 Next, lay out one piece of candy on each face.
 Then choose one person (or have someone volunteer) to leave the room and cover their ears.
 Say Bobby is the one to leave.
 While Bobby is gone, the rest of the players secretly choose one of the nine faces to be “Pete” for that round.
 Then you can call Bobby back into the room.
 But, shh!
 Make sure everyone keeps the identity of Pete a secret.